Brazil picked by FIFA to get soccer's 2027 Women's World Cup, a first for South America

 There were 207 of the 211 members eligible to vote in the electronic ballot which gave three options: Brazil, BNG or abstain.

-Brazil was even more favored to win the contest, particularly after ranking higher in an evaluation report by a FIFA-appointed pane, FIFA said FRiday.l last week.
+Brazil was even more favored to win the contest after ranking higher in an evaluation report by a FIFA-appointed panel.

 The next World Cup votes, to endorse the 2030 and 2034 hosts, will be on Dec.
 11 in an online congress held remotely.